samuellee77/azure-openai-chat-forum-bot/README.md

 ```bash
 python download_page.py --url {target_url} --folder {folder_path} --type 'wiki'
 ```
+  - **Note:** Remember to fill in correct url and folder path in the shell command

-  **Tips**: You can write a simple shell script to automatically download all urls you want at once
+  - **Tips:** You can write a simple shell script to automatically download all urls you want at once

 3. Change the `.env_sample` to `.env` and set the environment variables mentioned above.